Table of Contents:

 The importance of sleep for your brain

 Sleep goes far beyond just resting and recovering.
-Sleep helps detox your brain, enhance brain connections, and protect against neurodegenerative disease.
+Sleep helps detox your brain, enhance brain connections, and protect against brain aging.

 Studies show that poor sleep can increase your chances of long-term brain degeneration.
 A review published in the acclaimed journal Nature shows several neurotransmitters that become affected in sleep alterations.
 Poor sleep has metabolic effects that slowly undermine normal brain connections, weakening your capacity to learn, recall, and execute higher brain functions.
 Moreover, the researchers showed that improving your sleep may also improve your brain health in the short term (1).

-One of the mechanisms of neurodegeneration involves the formation of amyloid plaques.
 The association between poor sleep and amyloid plaques is bidirectional.
 In other words, poor sleep induces the formation of amyloid plaques which contributes to poor sleep, and the process repeats.
-That is one reason why degenerative diseases are a progressive ailment that worsens over time (2).
+That is one reason why a lack of sleep is a progressive ailment that worsens over time (2).

 But what is the recommended amount of sleep?
 The answer depends on your age and varies with your physical activity levels and other variants.
 Most adults have a recommended range of sleep between 7 and 9 hours.
 Older adults are okay with 7 to 8 hours.
 In general, it should be more than 7 hours, but we all have different needs and sleep patterns (3).